eshagalawatta95/Analyzer/README.md

 How to use

-1. Run the Analyzer.exe (It will present in /bin/Debug folder path)
+1. Run the Analyzer.exe (It will find in /bin/Debug folder path)
 2. Login to system with using login credentials
 3. Select exe file/s that you want to scan
 4. After clicking scan button will indicate results.
 You can download detail output as a pdf file